GrottoPress/lester/docs/00-GETTING-STARTED.md

 ## Getting Started

 *Lester* is a low-level API client for *LXD*.
-It features an intuitive interface that maps perfectly to the *LXD* API.
+It features an intuitive interface that maps directly to the *LXD* API.

 ### Architecture